BjornL1/to_the_list_gd2/README.md

     - On the create list page click "View lists" -> The latest created list will be displayed on the list view.

 2. Logged-in: "Add list" button from list view.
-    - Click the "Add list" button from lists view -> Create list form is displayed.
+    - Click the "Add list" button from list view -> Create list form is displayed.
-    - Repeat the same steps as stated under point nr 1 in previous section.
+    - Repeat the same steps as stated under point nr 1 in the previous section.

-3. Logged-in: By cloning a list using clone via "Edit" button on list view.
+3. Logged-in: By cloning a list using clone via the "Edit" button on the list view.
     - From the list view, click on the "Edit" button. -> An edit page will be displayed.
     - From the edit page, click on the "Clone list" button -> Create list form is displayed.
     - Repeat the same steps as stated under point number 1 in the previous section.

-4. Logged-in: By cloning a list using "Clone" button on list view.
+4. Logged-in: By cloning a list using the "Clone" button on the list view.
     - From the list view, click on the "Clone" button. -> A clone list page will be displayed.
     - Enter a name for the list and click "Clone list" -> The newly created list is confirmed with a message and a close button.
     - Click the "Close" button-> The latest created list will be displayed on the list view, the clone count for the list that was cloned will increase by 1.